-Here are some important ways of maintaining a healthy trout in your aquaponics system:
+Here are some essential ways of maintaining a healthy trout in your aquaponics system:

-- Observe fish before and after their daily feeding and note how much feed is eaten.
+- Observe fish before and after daily feeding and note how much feed is eaten.

 - Observe and take notes of the fish's behavior and appearance daily.